 For more details, see Pub.
 550.

 You can deduct contributions or gifts you gave to organizations that are religious, charitable, educational, scientific, or literary in purpose.
 You can also deduct what you gave to organizations that work to prevent cruelty to children or animals.
 Certain whaling captains may be able to deduct expenses paid in 2010 for Native Alaskan subsistence bowhead whale hunting activities.
 See Pub.
 526 for details.

 To verify an organization's charitable status, you can:

 - Check with the organization to which you made the donation.
 The organization should be able to provide you with verification of its charitable status.

 - See Pub.
 78 for a list of most qualified organizations.
 You can access Pub.
-78 on the IRS website at www.irs.gov under Charities and Non-Profits then Contributors.
+78 at www.irs.gov/charities under Search for Charities.

 Examples of Qualified Charitable Organizations